Mihik197/youtube-semantic-search/README.md

-\

 # YouTube Watch Later Semantic Search

-A semantic search engine for your YouTube \'Watch Later\' list.
-This project uses Google\'s Gemini embedding model to understand the meaning behind your search queries and finds relevant videos from your saved list stored in a ChromaDB vector database.
+A semantic search engine for your YouTube 'Watch Later' list.
+This project uses Google's Gemini embedding model to understand the meaning behind your search queries and finds relevant videos from your saved list stored in a ChromaDB vector database.

 ![Search Interface](images/image.png)
 ![Search Results](images/image-1.png)